AnoukSmet/Dog-Health-Tracker/README.md

 I noticed when testing that when the user would edit a dog profile and change the dog name to an already existing dog profile name, the user would still have 2 dog profiles with the same name.
 Also here I now first check to see if the dog name already exists in the database for this user and if so, feedback is provided to the user and the form is not being processed.
 The user can either choose a different name or cancel to go back to the dashboard.
+I still ran in quite some difficulties when implementing this.
+You can find more information in [Bugs](#bugs).

 * **Result**
 The edit functionality works as planned across various browsers and devices.